Vegan Meat Pie (Vegan Tourtière)

 • Pie pastry: you can either buy pie dough, or make it.
 It's easy to make, the recipe card below walks you through it.
 All you need is flour, water, butter and salt.

 • Potatoes: surprisingly, majority of the filling of this pie is potatoes.
-I use white potatoes.
+I use white potatoes and grate them.

 • Spices: you'll need ground cloves, dried thyme, salt, pepper and I added some red wine vinegar.